-This vegan shepherd's pie with aubergine and chickpeas is flavoured with Indian spices and is hearty, filling and jam-packed full of flavour.
+This Indian-inspired shepherd's pie with aubergine and chickpeas is flavoured with Indian spices, and is hearty, filling and jam-packed full of flavour.

 What to serve with this vegan shepherd's pie

 Shepherd's pie is a very filling dish.
 This vegan Indian-spiced version, with the cumin mashed potato and the chickpeas is no exception.

 Despite, or perhaps because of, its filling nature, I like to serve some veggies alongside my shepherd's pie.
 The meal can get a bit stodgy otherwise.

 Here are some ideas for what to serve:

 - My kids love steamed carrots or broccoli alongside their vegan shepherd's pie.

 - I like some lightly sautéed green cabbage - perhaps with some mustard seeds to keep with the Indian theme.